zerhud/ascip/README.md

 - `()` operator is a special semact. the semact allows to transform the result (it's single argument). it is another method for parse with inheritance.

 # roadmap
-- left reqursive parser for variant and sequences
 - test, writing few parsers
 - implement error handler
 - alfa release